-A mini cup of Pinkberry Pineapple is the top pick of restaurant frozen yogurt, per a recent issue of Environmental Nutrition.
+A mini cup of Pinkberry Pineapple is the top pick among restaurant frozen yogurt offerings, per a recent issue of Environmental Nutrition.
 One serving is fat-free and contains 81 calories, 14 grams of sugar, 18 grams of carbs, and 3 grams of protein.
 In the supermarket frozen yogurt category, Environmental Nutrition tapped Hood Strawberry Banana as the top pick.
-A ½ cup serving is fat-free and contains 90 calories, 16 grams of sugar, 20 grams of carbs, and 2 grams of protein.
+A ½-cup serving is fat-free and contains 90 calories, 16 grams of sugar, 20 grams of carbs, and 2 grams of protein.

 Check out the chart below for the rest of EN’s frozen yogurt picks and for additional nutritional information.

 Originally published in 2016, this post is regularly updated.